Editor's Note: This blog was originally published on October 10, 2019. It has since been updated for accuracy and relevancy.

-Let’s take a look at some recent news regarding these companies, and also offer some analysis to help with your electronic component and IoT accessory purchasing decisions – for 2019 and beyond!
+Let’s look at the segment’s leading providers and offer some analysis to help with your electronic component and IoT accessory purchasing decisions for the upcoming year of 2023 and beyond!

 Microchip Technology, Inc.